alexYooDev/Tally/notes/Project_Overview.md

 - I want to log my spendings for materials/resources for my business, so that I can visualize the cash flow and make financial decisions

+- I want to manage stock of materials/resources/property rent fee/subscriptions(Youtube, etc...) for my business, so that I can keep track of the stock and make decisions on when to order more materials/resources.

 - I want a dashboard page, so that I can see cash flows in a single view.

 Acceptance Criteria: